GriffithUniLibrary/research-data-management/content/1-Introduction to RDM.md

 ---
-title: Workshop Prep
+title: Introduction to Research data management
-nav: Prep
+nav: true
-topics: GitHub; Optional Software
+topics: RDM; Data; Ethics
 ---

 To create your own materials using `workshop-template-b`, please create a free [GitHub account](https://github.com/join) if you do not have one already.